-Disciplinary Actions - Noncampo JO

-Enter the number of persons referred for disciplinary action for crimes Noncampus buildings or property for each of the following categories.
-Do not include disciplinary actions that were strictly for school policy v If the disciplinary action is the result of an arrest, please do not count if arrest. iolations. on as 1
+Enter the number of persons referred for disciplinary action for crimes that occurred in or on Noncampus buildings or property for each of the following categories.

+Do not include disciplinary actions that were strictly for school policy violations.

+If the disciplinary action is the result of an arrest, please do not count it here; count the violation as 1 arrest.

 Do NOT include drunkenness or driving under the influence in Liquor Law Violations.

 Number of Persons referred for Disciplinary Action

+Crime ioi Discipilitally Action

-Crime 2019 2020 2021
+2020 2021 2022

 a.
 Weapons: carrying, possessing, etc. 0 0 0

 b.
 Drug abuse violations 0 0 0

 c.
 Liquor law violations 0 0 0